 Seb Coe Keynote Speaker

-- Leader of the London 2012 bid; Chairman of the London Organising Committee for the Olympic and Paralympic Games
+- Leader, London 2012 bid; Chairman, London Organising Committee for the Olympic and Paralympic Games

 Following his retirement from athletics, he served as a Conservative Member of Parliament from 1992.
 On becoming a life peer in 2000, he returned to politics as William Hague’s (then Leader of the Conservatives) Chief of Staff for a short time.

-In 2005, he led the London bid to host the 2012 Summer Olympics, and many point to his rousing speech at the 2005 vote in Singapore as the decisive moment for London’s victory over Paris.
+In 2005, Seb led the London bid to host the 2012 Summer Olympics, and many point to his rousing speech at the 2005 vote in Singapore as the decisive moment for London’s victory over Paris.
 After the International Olympic Committee announced London as the winning bid, he took on the role of Chairman of the organising committee.
 Following the 2012 Olympic Games, he was elected Chairman of the British Olympic Association, a post he held until 2016.